-Foundations of Math A/B Indiv.
-Foundations of Math A/B
+Foundations of Math A/B MAT700/701

+Indiv.
+Foundations of Math A/B MAT070/071

-MAT700/701 MAT070/071
+02-002-S-050-00 (A)

+02=002S050-00 (B)

+Open to 10-11-12 2 credits

+Students will build skills in the areas of a ddition, subtraction,

+multiplication, and division.
+Students will exte end their learning to

+whole numbers, fractions, and decimals.
+Ins struction will include

+application of problem solving skills in areas the hat are encountered

-Open to 10-11-12 Students will build skills in the areas of addition, subtraction. multiplication, and division.
-Students will extend their learning to whole numbers, fractions, and decimals.
-Instruction will include application of problem solving skills in areas that are encountered in postsecondary settings, such as comparison shopping, making change, and representing data.
+application of problem solving skills in areas that are encountered in postsecondary settings, such as comparison shopping, making change, and representing data.
 Students will develop number sense to understand the flexibility of numbers and apply various strategies that can be used to solve math problems.

-Pre-Algebra A/B Individualized Pre-Algebra A/B
+Pre-Algebra A/B Indiv.
+Pre-Algebra A/B 02-051-S-050-00 (Å)